 Santa Catalina Monastery

 Today, about 30 resident nuns live out of sight in the northern part of the complex.
-Noteworthy is the Orange Tree Cloister, painted a sky-blue with beautiful murals decorating the vaulted arches, as well as the huge 17th-century kitchen with its blackened walls, and the long and narrow street known as Calle Toledo, which is the oldest part of the monastery and leads to the open air laundry where the nuns washed their clothes in large jugs filled from the canal.
+Noteworthy is the Orange Tree Cloister, painted a sky-blue with beautiful murals decorating the vaulted arches; the huge 17th-century kitchen with its blackened walls; and the long and narrow street known as Calle Toledo, which is the oldest part of the monastery and leads to the open air laundry where the nuns washed their clothes in large jugs filled from the canal.
 Unlike any other church compound, Santa Catalina is a masterpiece of colonial architecture, and is the most fascinating religious complex in Peru.

 Address: Santa Catalina 301

 Opening times: Daily 9am-5pm, last entry at 4pm.